Royal Caribbean Cruises (RCL) Q2 2017 Results - Earnings Call Transcript

 And while that gap has shrunken somewhat, certainly, it's a more profitable opportunity for us if we're sourcing more North American guests versus European guests.

-The last thing I would just add on that point is that as the North American consumer is eating up a lot of that capacity, it also puts the European consumer in a position where they have to spend more in order to get on to the ships.
+The last thing I would just add on that point is that as the North American consumer is eating up a lot of that capacity, it also puts the European consumer in a position where they have to spend more in order to get onto the ships.

 Stuart J. Gordon - Joh.
 Berenberg, Gossler & Co.
 KG (United Kingdom)